Making it Public

 Background

-From 2022 to 2023, NEFA partnered with Forecast Public Art (FPA) and the Metropolitan Area Planning Council’s (MAPC) Arts and Culture Department to co-host Making it Public, a free virtual dual-track workshop series, designed to equip both administrators in strengthening local capacity to support, create, and promote public art, and artists in effectively respond to calls for public art.
+From 2022 to 2023, NEFA partnered with Forecast Public Art (FPA) and the Metropolitan Area Planning Council’s (MAPC) Arts and Culture Department to co-host Making it Public for artists and municipalities in MA.

-In 2026, we are expanding the artist track to welcome artists from all six New England states (CT, ME, MA, NH, RI, VT).
-Meanwhile the municipal track continues to strengthen the capacity of cities and towns in Massachusetts to support more vibrant and equitable public artmaking across the Commonwealth.
+In 2026, we are expanding the artist track to welcome artists from all six New England states (CT, ME, MA, NH, RI, VT) and focus on public art in rural places.
+Meanwhile the municipal track will take a pause in 2026 for some reflection and revisions to the curriculum.

 Forecast Logo